songweizhi/HgtSIM/README.md

 + [BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download)

-Installation
----

-+ HgtSIM is implemented in python3, you can installed it with:

-        pip3 install HgtSIM

-+ HgtSIM requires BLAST+, you can either add it to your system path or specify full path to  "blastn" and "blastp" executables with options "-blastn" and "-blastp".

 Change Log
 ---

 + To do:
     + check Ns in provided gene sequences
-    + check whether sequences for transfer are ORFs, exit if not
+    + check whether provided sequences to transfer are ORFs, exit if not

 + 2019-01-06:
-    + HgtSIM can be installed with "pip install HgtSIM" now.
+    + HgtSIM can be installed with "pip3 install HgtSIM" now.

 + 2018-04-06: